The Path Inside: How the System Is Actually Built

 From there, authority stops being ordinary respect for a lecturer.
 In the movement’s materials and in former participants’ testimony, it is tied to a spiritual hierarchy: Laitman interprets the texts of Baal HaSulam, the group confirms the frame, and doubt receives a ready formula: “faith above reason.”

-The sacralization of the teacher is visible in detail in “The Creator Speaks Through the Teacher”.
+The elevation of the teacher is shown in detail in “The Creator Speaks Through the Teacher”.
 Without centralization around Laitman, the next rules would look like the discipline of a study group; with it, they become conditions of spiritual advancement.

 Stage 4 - Schedule as obligation

 A user-supplied internal rulebook for Bnei Baruch members, preserved in the project archive, translates the general language of mutual responsibility into a concrete regime.
 The morning lesson is listed as a daily obligation.
 The weekday morning lesson rules set the interval at 3:15-06:00, require absolute silence, forbid leaving the study hall without an approved reason, require advance notice of absence and set a separate procedure for late arrivals.
-For someone coming from another neighborhood or city, such a lesson means waking deep in the night, roughly an hour before it begins.
+For someone coming from another neighborhood or city, that means waking in the middle of the night, roughly an hour before the lesson begins.

-The internal rule is important because it does not leave the regime at the level of habit.
+The internal rulebook matters because it does not leave the schedule at the level of habit.
 Absence from study, holidays, Sabbaths, friends’ meetings, joint work and group actions is described as detachment from society and harm to the common kli.
-A person does not miss an event.
+A person does not merely miss an event.
 He supposedly damages the shared spiritual vessel.

 Stage 5 - The group as pressure

-The same rulebook defines the group as a space of responsibility and service.
+The same rulebook defines the group as a place of responsibility and service.
 Every participant is supposed to have an assigned function for the group or center: duty work, event labor, dissemination, help with common meals, technical work or organizational responsibility.
-If such a function is missing, the participant is expected to immediately find a new duty inside the shared structure.
+If such a function is missing, the participant is expected to immediately find a new duty inside the group.

-Another point is the control of “falling.”
+The rulebook also controls “falling.”
 In the document, a participant asks the friends in advance not to accept his future arguments, even if they look logical and convincing, when he loses the importance of the goal.
 The friends receive permission to return him to group actions: lessons, Sabbaths and meetings.
-While the person agrees, he signs on to the idea that when he later disagrees, his own words may be disregarded.
+In agreeing, the participant accepts that when he later disagrees, his own words may be disregarded.
 Future resistance is pre-classified as a state of descent.

 Stage 6 - Payment and invested time